elewa-academy/Fundamentals/03-the-buddy-system/README.md

 ## Specifications

 Right Now:
+1. Create a code review template
   * Pair up with a buddy or two and read/discuss through the code review articles.
   * Create a new repository and call it something like "code-review-template"
     * (Put it on your portfolio, like always)
   * Turn the README into a generalized code review template you will use from now on
   * If you have a few different ideas, make a few branches!
+2. Code Review:
+  * Code review each others' code review template repos using the process below.

 Forever: